 If you take out federal student loans to pay for college, they will fall into one of two broad categories: subsidized or unsubsidized.
-The major difference between the two is that Direct Subsidized Loans don’t charge borrowers interest during certain periods of deferment, while Direct Unsubsidized Loans charge interest for the duration.
+The major difference between the two is that Direct Subsidized Loans don’t charge borrowers interest during certain periods of deferment, like while you’re enrolled in school.
+Direct Unsubsidized Loans charge interest during all periods.

 Subsidized vs. unsubsidized loans